HexHive/liberator/README.md

       driver and increase its stability.
 - Data initialization -> some library expects the user to initialize data before interacting with the APIs.
 These operations fall beyond the API code analysis.
-    - chain of objects -> the library expects the user to create a chain of objects that point to each other, without using any APIs
+    - object chains -> the library expects the user to create a chain of objects that point to each other, without using any APIs
     - callbacks -> for testing reason, the user should prepare a set of callbacks to test specific library functionalities
-    - var arg functions -> should we care of these cases (??)
+    - var arg functions
-    > **manual**: we require an operator to define a small set of templates to
+    > **partial-automatic**: we have a set of heuristics that cover the main
-    > be used for initializing these cases, e.g., a set of minimal callbacks, or
-    > simple patterns to initialize a struct.
-Then our driver generator
-    > leverages this info to build valid drivers.
-We also estimate the number of
-    > manual templates required and their types.
+    > object initialization strategies encountered in our dataset.
+We currently
+    > do not cover objects that require manual initialization, e.g., fields that
+    > require to be set individually.
+Callbacks are automatically set through
+    > mock functions, vararg are handled through a set of pointers, and object
+    > chains are inferred through type-dependencies from the API functions
+    > combined with a so-called "field bias", more info in the paper.
 - Useful header -> what are the headers useful for a consumer?
     > **manual**: we require an operator to indicate the public header files of
     > a library.
 Many headers are supposed to be private but they are installed